-- · Acting as point of contact and reporting for an allegation of sexual assault or abuse or harassment, and coordinating with staff trained to investigate allegations. - · Working with program leadership to develop and implement a training plan that fulfills the PREA training standards - Monitoring resident screening procedures and investigations - · Overseeing internal audits - · Providing access to records to external auditors monitoring PREA compliance - · Working with Sexual Abuse Response Teams to analyze abuse data, conduct sexual abuse incident reviews and make recommendations for improvement - · Collecting and reporting outcomes of all PREA investigations at least annually - · Monitoring PREA outcome measures and reporting data to the PREA Community Compliance Corrections Liaison at ODRC - · Attend and participate in the quarterly PREA Coordinators meeting facilitated by the PREA Community Compliance Corrections Liaison at ODRC - · Participate in the annual policy review
+- Acting as point of contact and reporting for an allegation of sexual assault or abuse or harassment, and coordinating with staff trained to investigate allegations. - Working with program leadership to develop and implement a training plan that fulfills the PREA training standards - Monitoring resident screening procedures and investigations - Overseeing internal audits - Providing access to records to external auditors monitoring PREA compliance - Working with Sexual Abuse Response Teams to analyze abuse data, conduct sexual abuse incident reviews and make recommendations for improvement - Collecting and reporting outcomes of all PREA investigations at least annually - Monitoring PREA outcome measures and reporting data to the PREA Community Compliance Corrections Liaison at ODRC - Attend and participate in the quarterly PREA Coordinators meeting facilitated by the PREA Community Compliance Corrections Liaison at ODRC - Participate in the annual policy review

-According to the Table of Organization provided to the auditor, the agency-wide PREA coordinator is the agency's Quality Improvement Manager-Reentry Services.
-She works under the Director of compliance, Quality Improvement, and Training.
+According to the Table of Organization provided to the auditor, the agency-wide PREA coordinator is the agency's Director of Compliance and Quality Improvement.
+She works under the Vice President of Strategy and Compliance.
 During an interview with the PREA coordinator states that she has sufficient time and authority to develop, implement, and oversee the agency's efforts to comply with the community confinement PREA Standards.
 The coordinator states that she is responsible for the facilities in both Indiana and Ohio.
 She has integrated the policies, procedures, and practices into one both states can use.
 She maintains continuity by working closely with each facility's PREA compliance Manager and monitoring visits to each facility.

-The facility's PREA Compliance Manger is the Senior Program Manager.
-The Senior Program Manager is responsible for ensuring day to day compliance with the standards and creating a culture where there is zero tolerance for sexual abuse and sexual harassment.
-The auditor was able to interview with the Senior Program Manager during the onsite visit.
-She reports that she is actively involved with providing training to both treatment and security staff, is an administrative investigator for resident-to-resident incidents, and conducts regular checks of the facility to ensure proper protocols are taking place in order to comply with the PREA standards.
-She states that she works directly with the agency PREA Coordinator and maintains an open door policy for both staff and residents.
-The auditor was able to witness the rapport she has with staff and residents.
-When asked, the Compliance Manager states that she has sufficient time to ensure the facility is complying with all agency PREA policies.
+The facility's PREA Compliance Manger is the Program Director.
+The Program Director has taken on this role as of February 2023, and is responsible for ensuring day to day compliance with the standards and creating a culture where there is zero

+tolerance for sexual abuse and sexual harassment.
+The auditor was able to interview with the Program Director during the onsite visit.
+He states that while he is new to the position, directors from other VOAOHIN facilities have assisted with providing training on how to maintain compliance with the standards.
+He reports that there has been lots of change, but leadership is developing processes and protocols to keep the facility on track.
+He states that he has an open door policy and tries to build a good rapport with staff and residents, so they feel comfortable approaching him with problems, issues, or concerns.
+When asked, the Compliance Manager states that he has sufficient time to ensure the facility is complying with all agency PREA policies.

 This auditor conducts audits for all VOA reentry facilities in Ohio and Indiana, and has had the opportunity to interview the Vice President of Reentry Programs, the Senior Director of Outreach and Program Development for Residential Reentry Programs, and the Director of Compliance, Quality Improvement, and Training.

 These Executive Level Management members all state that the PREA Coordinator is give must latitude in developing and implementing policies, procedures, and practices that ensure all VOA reentry facilities are in compliance with the PREA standards.
 They report that their function is to provide the PREA Coordinator with sufficient support to remove any barriers to compliance.

+Review:

+Policy and procedure

 Agency table of organization

+Interview with PREA Coordinator

 Interview with PREA Compliance Manager

 Interview with Senior Director of Outreach and Program Development/RRP